Heavy vector-like quarks decaying to exotic scalars: a case study with triplets: Prospects for HL-LHC

 We simulate 100K events for each VLQ type and for each benchmark point.
 Several SM processes are relevant as backgrounds for this analysis.
 Following \cite{Han:2018hcu}, to estimate the number of background events in the signal region of interest, we simulate $4t$, $t\bar{t}V+\leq 2j$ (where $V$ denotes $W$ and $Z$ bosons), $t\bar{t}+ \leq 3j$, $t\bar{t}b\bar{b}$, and $VVV$ processes.
 Of these, 200K events are simulated for $t\bar{t}V$, 500K events for $t\bar{t}+ \leq 3j$, and 100K events for the rest.
 We further require the $t\bar{t}V+\leq 2j$, $t\bar{t}+ \leq 3j$ events to satisfy $\sqrt{\hat{s}} > 1200$~GeV in order to better model the high-$H_T$ tail.

 For the background simulations, the additional jets from initial- and final-state QCD radiation are included at both matrix-element and parton-shower level; double counting is removed through the MLM jet-merging algorithm implemented in \texttt{MG5\_aMC}~\cite{Mangano:2006rw} with parameters \verb#xqcut#=30 and \verb#qcut#=45.
+For HL-LHC projections, both signal and background simulations have been done at LO using the NNPDF~3.1 PDFs.